-Sadly, Hurricane Irma devastated Barbuda in September 2017, when all of its 1,800 inhabitants were evacuated, and about 95 percent of the buildings were destroyed.
-Although a few intrepid Barbudans have moved back to the island, reconstruction efforts will take years, so it might be a while before locals (and travelers) return.
-If you’d like to help the island before then, consider making a donation — several foundations provide financial support for the rebuilding of Barbuda.
+Sadly, Hurricane Irma devastated Barbuda in September 2017, when all of its 1,800 inhabitants were evacuated and about 95 percent of its buildings were destroyed.
+Although a few intrepid Barbudans have now moved back to the island, reconstruction efforts will take years, so it might be a while before travelers (and the rest of the locals) return.
+If you’d like to help the island before then, you might want to make a donation — several foundations provide financial support for Barbuda’s rebuilding efforts.

 Luckily, Antigua — located just 38 miles (62 kilometers) away — fared much better in the wake of the 2017 storms, so you can still visit the island nation and support its tourism sector.
-So if you do venture to this section of the Caribbean, be sure to explore its beaches and harbors, and support the local economy as much as possible!
+If you do venture to this section of the Caribbean, be sure to support the local economy as much as possible!

 The Republic of Ireland: Queen Elizabeth II

-Of all 7.6 billion people in the world, Queen Elizabeth is possibly the most well-traveled individual — despite not even owning a passport.
-During her reign, she’s gone on nearly 100 state visits, as well as dozens of official visits (which are slightly less formal).
+Of all 7.6 billion people in the world, Queen Elizabeth is possibly the globe’s most well-traveled individual — despite the fact that she doesn’t even own a passport.
+During her reign, she’s gone on nearly 100 state visits, as well as dozens of (slightly less formal) official visits.

 One of her most significant trips took place in May 2011, when she spent several days in the Republic of Ireland.
 She was the first reigning British monarch to set foot in the country in 100 years, since before the Irish gained their independence.